boneyard93501/regploration/README.md

 ### Populate The Resource

-Now that we have a resource instance, we can add our service records, from *data/service_addrs.json*, to the resource instance using the *register_service* fundtion:
+Now that we have a resource instance, we can add our service records, from *data/service_addrs.json*, to the resource instance using the *register_service* function:

 ```python
 -- register_services.aqua